enzo-dante/python/lists_and_looping.md

 > nested list comprehension with conditional logic

 [["x" if num % 2 != 0 else "o" for num in range(1,4)] for val in range(1,4)] # [["x", "o", "x"]["x", "o", "x"]["x", "o", "x"]]

+> The .all() function returns True if all items in an iterable are true, otherwise it returns False.

+> The .any() function returns True if any item in an iterable are true, otherwise it returns False.